yangshun/tech-interview-handbook/front-end/interview-questions.md

 ### Explain how prototypal inheritance works

 This is an extremely common JavaScript interview question.
 All JavaScript objects have a `prototype` property, that is a reference to another object.
-When a property is accessed on an object and if the property is not found on that object, the JavaScript engine looks at the object's `prototype`. and the `prototype`'s `prototype` and so on, until it finds the property defined on one of the `prototype`s or until it reaches the end of the prototype chain.
+When a property is accessed on an object and if the property is not found on that object, the JavaScript engine looks at the object's `prototype`, and the `prototype`'s `prototype` and so on, until it finds the property defined on one of the `prototype`s or until it reaches the end of the prototype chain.
 This behaviour simulates classical inheritance, but it is really more of [delegation than inheritance](https://davidwalsh.name/javascript-objects).

 ###### References